Bernstein lifts Canopy Growth Corporation [CGC] price estimate. Who else is bullish?

 Reflecting on the efficiency of the workforce at the company, Canopy Growth Corporation [CGC] managed to generate an average of -$2,022,306 per employee.
 Receivables Turnover for the company is 4.23 with a Total Asset Turnover recorded at a value of 0.10.Canopy Growth Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.64 and a Current Ratio set at 1.96.

-The top three institutional holders of CGC stocks are: VANGUARD GROUP INC with ownership of 1.31 billion shares, which is approximately 8.2089%.
-BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $170.67 trillion in CGC stocks shares; and BERKSHIRE HATHAWAY INC, currently with $150.98 trillion in CGC stock with ownership which is approximately 5.7381%.
+The top three institutional holders of CGC stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2579%.
+BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $201.66 billion in CGC stocks shares; and BERKSHIRE HATHAWAY INC, currently with $177.59 billion in CGC stock with ownership which is approximately 5.7994%.